Drop bear: Popularisation

 The website of the Australian Museum contains an entry for the drop bear written in a serious tone similar to entries for other, real, species.
-The entry classifies the Drop Bear as Thylarctos plummetus and describes them as "a large, arboreal, predatory marsupial related to the koala", the size of a leopard, having coarse orange fur with dark mottling, with powerful forearms for climbing and attacking prey, and a bite made using broad powerful premolars rather than canines.
+The entry classifies the drop bear as Thylarctos plummetus and describes them as "a large, arboreal, predatory marsupial related to the koala", the size of a leopard, having coarse orange fur with dark mottling, with powerful forearms for climbing and attacking prey, and a bite made using broad powerful premolars rather than canines.
 Specifically it states that they weigh 120 kg and have a length of 130 cm.
 The tongue-in-cheek entry was created for "silly season".
 The Australian Museum also established a small display in the museum itself, exhibiting artefacts which it stated "may, or may not, relate to actual drop bears."

 Australian Geographic ran an article on its website on 1 April 2013 (April Fools' Day) purporting that researchers had found that drop bears were more likely to attack tourists than people with Australian accents.
 The article was based on a 2012 paper published in Australian Geographer, and despite referencing the Australian Museum entry on drop bears in several places, images included with the Australian Geographic article were sourced from Australian Geographer and did not match the Australian Museum's species description.

-The drop bear featured also in an advertisement for Bundaberg Rum.
-In the ad, Bundy Bear, the rum's (polar bear) mascot, is on a camping trip with a group of young men.
-As the men are sharing and opening cans of the rum, they notice a group of young female German tourists setting up a tent nearby.
-In an apparent attempt to win the women's attention, the men explain to them that they cannot camp there due to the presence of drop bears, and clumsily attempt to explain what a drop bear is.
-As the women show signs of knowing it is a hoax, the Bundy Bear drops from a tree above onto their tent, sending them screaming to the men's camp area.
-He gestures to one of the men from the ground, who acknowledges his support in winning the women's attention.
-The ad ends with the entire group, including the bear, sharing Bundaberg Rum at the men's campsite.
+The drop bear hoax, using a polar bear, was humorously referenced in an advertisement for Bundaberg Rum.

 In the Discworld novel The Last Continent by Terry Pratchett, drop bears inhabit the continent of Fourecks, a land portrayed as a parody of Australia.
-This version of the drop bear tale sees the animals with well padded backsides to cushion their fall.
+This version of the drop bear tale shows the animals with well-padded backsides to cushion their fall.

-Australian Chris Toms and New Zealand musician Johnny Batchelor formed a band named "The Dropbears" in 1981.
+Australian Chris Toms and New Zealand musician Johnny Batchelor formed a band named Dropbears in 1981.

+Similarities to Thylacoleo

+Observers have noted similarities between the drop bear and the specimen Thylacoleo.
+Like the drop bear, Thylacoleo (also called the "marsupial lion") was a hypercarnivorous marsupial found only in Australia.

+A 2016 Nature study of claw marks in caves concluded the marsupial lions could climb rock faces as well as trees.
+In a 2018 study, paleontologists conjectured them to be ambush predators that would leap on unsuspecting prey.
+Incisions on bones of the extinct kangaroo Macropus titan suggest Thylacoleo fed in a similar way to modern cheetahs, using their sharp teeth to slice open the ribcage of their prey, thereby accessing the internal organs.
+They may have killed by using their front claws as either stabbing weapons, or as a way to grab their prey with strangulation or suffocation.